Glucosamine for Dogs: The Complete Guide

 glucosamine, but supplements can increase the levels of this important compound.
 The glucosamine aids in the growth and repair of the cartilage and synovial fluid that protect your joints, so increasing the glucosamine levels can improve joint health.

 Because glucosamine is a natural compound that dogs already produce, it is considered a nutraceutical (as opposed to a pharmaceutical).
-That means glucosamine supplements can be sold over the counter, without a prescription from your veterinarian.
+That means customers can purchase glucosamine for dogs supplements over the counter, without a prescription from your veterinarian.
 The glucosamine for these supplements is often extracted from crab, lobster, or shrimp shells.
 The great benefit of nutraceuticals it that there are very few side effects.
 It is limited to allergic reactions (especially shellfish allergies), fatigue, insomnia, and excessive thirst and urination.

 Signs Your Dog Needs Glucosamine